ProfessionalsRobert A. Atkins

 Bob has a nationwide practice trying cases and arguing appeals, primarily in the areas of antitrust, consumer deception and false advertising, and corporate commercial disputes.
 His work spans numerous industries and businesses, including cloud computing and information technology, medical devices, pharmaceuticals, and private equity.
 He appears in state and federal courts across the country, including currently California, Florida, New York, Delaware, North Carolina, New Jersey, Michigan and Washington.
 Bob has argued appeals in the Second, Third, Fifth and Eleventh Circuits, as well as many state appellate courts.

 Bob represents medical device manufacturer Becton Dickinson (BD) in several antitrust purchaser class actions, including cases in Illinois, New Jersey and Georgia.
 In addition, Bob was lead counsel for BD in a jury trial in Tyler, Texas involving antitrust and consumer deception claims, where he secured a defense verdict on 11 of 12 counts and then won the appeal in the Fifth Circuit on the 12th count for attempted monopolization by deception.
-Most recently, Bob lead the Paul, Weiss team in the complete dismissal, with prejudice, of an antitrust class action against BD in which a putative class of all U.S. hospital and healthcare providers alleged conspiracy with the distributors of its products to inflate the prices of syringes and IV catheters by excluding competitors from the market.
+Bob also lead the Paul, Weiss team in the complete dismissal, with prejudice, of an antitrust class action against BD in which a putative class of all U.S. hospital and healthcare providers alleged conspiracy with the distributors of its products to inflate the prices of syringes and IV catheters by excluding competitors from the market.